ryan-isaac/Docker_Python/README.md

 $ docker save ryan/python-docker:1 | gzip > isaac_docker_python.tar.gz

 - Unzip and load isaac_docker_python.tar.gz
-To load this file in a linux environment, make sure you have docker installed and run the following
+To load this file in a Linux environment, make sure you have docker installed and run the following

 $ docker load < isaac_docker_python.tar.gz